google/closure-templates/documentation/reference/messages.md

 ### Alternate IDs

+NOTE: This feature is not fully supported yet.
+Stay tuned for Soy announcement.

 If you migrate from another message management scheme to Soy, that will likely cause all your message IDs to change.
 In this case, use the `alternateId` attribute to leverage the existing translated message.
 Unlike the `fallbackmsg`